Fractional Ownership vs Timeshare | Fractured Ownership Differences

 Since the value of real estate generally increases over time, fractional ownership is definitely the best way to go if you are looking for an investment and an increase in value of your assets over time.

 It is for this reason a timeshare is not a good investment and not the best to use for investment purposes.
-If you want to invest, you should go with fractured ownership instead.
+If you want to invest, you should go with fractional ownership instead as fractured ownership allows real ownership of the property deed.

 On the other hand, timeshares are a cheaper alternative to fractional ownership which means that a timeshare is great for non investment purposes, such as having a home away from home, or passing on a legacy of family vacations to your children and grandchildren.